-- Practical science investigations at the beginning of a learning unit to assess children working scientifically. - Practical science investigations at the end of a learning unit to assess children's application of key scientific knowledge. - Mind maps at the beginning of a learning unit to assess children's prior knowledge - Science quizzes at the end of a learning unit to assess children' key knowledge and vocabulary. - Formative assessment against subject statements on Target Tracker. - End of key stage formative assessment using Framework and NC descriptors.
+- Practical science investigations at various points during learning units where teachers are able to observe and assess children working scientifically. - Cold tasks in the form of a mind map at the beginning of a learning unit to assess children's prior knowledge - Low stake science quizzes during the learning unit to support children's long term memory of key scientific facts. - Hot tasks created at the end of a unit to assess children's understanding and progress. - PITA assessment each half term on Target Tracker - End of key stage formative assessment using Framework and NC descriptors.